 Next we attached them to the front of each heart for a place to write who our love notes are for, then added some buttons or staples here and there and that was it.
 To attach the hearts to our tree I punched two holes at the top of one side of each heart then simply tied them to the branches with bakers twine.

-Last night we watched this sweet video and I introduced the idea behind our little valentine’s tree to the kids.
-They’re all so excited about it and so am I. I just love valentine’s day and I’m thankful for the reminder this time of year to take an extra moment to let the people that mean the most to me know how much I love them.The feelings that were felt last year as we wrote our special notes to each other and the smiles on my children’s faces as they read messages left by mom and dad or their brother/sisters, are still fresh in my memory and I can’t wait to share this experience with the kids again.
+We watched this sweet video when I introduced the idea behind our little Valentine Tree to the kids.
+I just love valentine’s day and I’m thankful for the reminder this time of year to take an extra moment to let the people that mean the most to me know how much I love them.The feelings that are felt as we share these special notes with each other and the smiles on my children’s faces as they read messages left by mom and dad or their brother/sisters, are priceless.